 about by the advance and spread of digital technology.

-While digital technologies are rapidly transforming both
+While digital technologies are rapidly transforming both business practices and

 societies and are integral to the innovation-